Title: Artists don't need ladders

 The Community Artist

-The challenges facing community come in many forms, anti social behaviour, crime, decaying housing and infrastructure.
-Sometimes the feeling is that one isn’t part of the mainstream and is missing out on all the great opportunities the world has to offer.
+The challenges facing community come in many forms, anti social behaviour, crime, decaying housing & infrastructure and environmental degradation.
+This can lead to the feeling that one isn’t part of the mainstream and is missing out on all the great opportunities the world has to offer.

 Here the fertile ground of the artist’s imagination provides a gateway to another world hidden in plain sight where experiences of the everyday are transformed into transcendental realisations.